 Now, as far as accommodation goes, you can find more or less everything on both islands.
 For small budgets, there is no official camping on these two islands, but you can still find places to pitch your tent.
 I know that some residents in Bora Bora offer Camping through Airbnb website.
 In Maupiti, to my knowledge, only the guesthouse Auira allows the option of setting up tents.

 For those who are used to Airbnb and cheaper accommodation, the options are much better in Bora Bora.
 You will find some offers from Airbnb in Maupiti but they are far more limited.
-Besides, I can offer you a reduction of 33$ on your first night with this link when you create your account.

 For family boarding houses, you have a great variety of choices on the island of Maupiti.
 On the other hand, in my experience, the availability decreases very rapidly, especially from the period of June through September.
 In 2019, for example, by January, everything on the island was almost full for the (French) summer, including flights and guesthouses.
 If you plan to visit Maupiti during the summer period (May to September), I strongly recommend that you book in advance, as early as January, to be sure you have a place somewhere.
 If you are looking for beautiful guesthouses on the shores of the lagoon, Maupiti could be a perfect choice, in my opinion.